 One of the things you can remotely configure is monitoring settings.
 For example, you can change the minimum error level that Mobile Analytics monitors.
 Change the minimum error level that is monitored from error to warning and apply the update to all devices that run your app.
 To do that, select Default Configs in the left navigation menu.
 Then select Warn in the Log Capture Levels drop-down menu.

 You can also make selections in the left navigation menu to remotely configure your app for specific devices in a Beta test or for a percentage of devices as part of an A/B test.

 Learn more in Configure your app .

 In addition to the Mobile Analytics service it provides, Apigee offers an API Analytics service that monitors the performance and use of APIs.
 When used together, Mobile Analytics and API Analytics give you full end-to-end visibility into your mobile app — from how your app performs on the device to how the APIs that your app uses perform.
 Together, Mobile Analytics and API Analytics, give you the ability to isolate issues and improve your mobile app.
-To learn more about Apigee analytic services, see Use the built-in charts to measure API program performance.
+To learn more about Apigee analytic services, see Visualize analytics data.

 Also notice that the Mobile Analytics portal provides “Switch To” links in the main menu to two other valuable services for developers: App Services and API consoles.

 App Services enables you to create and manage your application data as well as manage your app users quickly and easily, with little or no need to write server-side code.
-Learn more in App Services Features
+Learn more in Features for app developers

 An API Console simplifies the learning curve for using a provider’s API.
 The Console provides a GUI for exploring the API's resources and executing its methods.
 Apigee provides Consoles for a large and growing number of API providers.
 Learn more in What's an API Console?